tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

     ```
     <copy>
         ALLOW GROUP FLEET_MANAGERS TO MANAGE fleet IN COMPARTMENT Fleet_Compartment
     ALLOW GROUP FLEET_MANAGERS TO MANAGE management-agents IN COMPARTMENT Fleet_Compartment
     ALLOW GROUP FLEET_MANAGERS TO MANAGE management-agent-install-keys IN COMPARTMENT Fleet_Compartment
     ALLOW GROUP FLEET_MANAGERS TO READ METRICS IN COMPARTMENT Fleet_Compartment
     ALLOW GROUP FLEET_MANAGERS TO MANAGE tag-namespaces IN TENANCY
     ALLOW GROUP FLEET_MANAGERS TO MANAGE instance-family IN COMPARTMENT Fleet_Compartment
     ALLOW GROUP FLEET_MANAGERS TO READ instance-agent-plugins IN COMPARTMENT Fleet_Compartment
     ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO MANAGE management-agents IN COMPARTMENT Fleet_Compartment
     ALLOW SERVICE javamanagementservice TO MANAGE metrics IN COMPARTMENT Fleet_Compartment WHERE target.metrics.namespace='java_management_service'
     ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO USE tag-namespaces IN TENANCY
     ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO USE METRICS IN COMPARTMENT Fleet_Compartment
     ALLOW SERVICE javamanagementservice TO MANAGE log-groups IN COMPARTMENT Fleet_Compartment
     ALLOW SERVICE javamanagementservice TO MANAGE log-content IN COMPARTMENT Fleet_Compartment
     ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO MANAGE log-content IN COMPARTMENT Fleet_Compartment
     ALLOW SERVICE javamanagementservice TO READ instances IN tenancy
     ALLOW SERVICE javamanagementservice TO INSPECT instance-agent-plugins IN tenancy
+    ALLOW SERVICE javamanagementservice TO USE management-agent-install-keys IN COMPARTMENT Fleet_Compartment
     </copy>
     ```
     ![image of policies create page](images/policies-create-example.png)